Common Ways Rodents Can Cause Damage to Your House

 Mice and rats love to chew, and they are not choosy when it comes to food.
 Even the insulation around electrical wires or panels is included in their menu.
 By chewing on your electrical appliances and wires, they will cause frustration with power outages.

 This could cause malfunction or short circuit on the appliances, which results in costly repairs.
 In the worst-case scenario, this leads to a risk of fire that is capable of flattening a home in a matter of hours.

-Pests Can Also Affect Your Health and Safety
+Pests Can Endanger Your Health and Safety

 When traveling around the home in pursuit of food, water, and nesting materials, rodents leave fecal droppings and urine trails behind them.
 These unwanted furry visitors also defecate and urinate while chewing their way through interiors.